GSA/digitalgov.gov/content/news/2022/08/2022-08-18-senior-executives-part-3-use-short-term-initiatives-to-build-confidence-in-long-term-decisions.md

 kicker: Agile
 title: "Senior executives part 3: Use short-term initiatives to build confidence in long-term decisions"
-deck: "Senior executives part 3: Use short-term initiatives to build confidence in long-term decisions.
-Deadlines often force executives to make long-term decisions about technology without certainty it’ll be successful.
+deck: "**Senior executives part 3: Use short-term initiatives to build confidence in long-term decisions**&mdash;Deadlines often force executives to make long-term decisions about technology without certainty it’ll be successful.
 Modern software development strategies help reduce this risk by leveraging a product team to incrementally test software upfront."